soulsolomon/soulsolomon/README.md

 ## I'm a Husband, Father, and Full Stack Robotics Software Developer!!

-- 🌱 I’m currently work as Embedded Application Engineer at Volvo Trucks Technology
+- 🌱 I’m currently work as System Design Engineer at Volvo Trucks Technology
-- 🥅 2022 Goals: Contribute more to Open Source projects!
+- 🥅 2023 Goals: Contribute more to Open Source projects!
 - ⚡ Fun fact: I am a hobby artist who loves to draw..

 ### Connect with me: